Joe-Ferrara/nba-draft-history/README.md

 Scripts to scrape NBA draft history and player statistics from basketball-reference.com, pipeline the scraped data into a MySQL relational database, and do analysis of the dataset.

+Write-ups for the project: [NBA Draft History: The Aggregate Statistic](https://joe-ferrara.github.io/2020/06/28/nba-draft-history-1.html) and [NBA Draft History: The Best and Worst Teams at Drafting](https://joe-ferrara.github.io/2020/06/30/nba-draft-history-2.html).

 ------

 ``nba_draft_history``